2018 United States House of Representatives elections in Tennessee: District 2

 The 2nd district is located in northeastern Tennessee and is centered around Knoxville and its surrounding suburbs; other cities include Jefferson City and Tazewell.
-As of 2018, this district has a PVI of R+20.
-The incumbent is Republican John Duncan, who has represented the district since 1988.
-Duncan was re-elected with 76% of the vote in 2016.
+Incumbent Republican John Duncan, who had represented the district since 1988, did not run for re-election.
+He was re-elected with 76% of the vote in 2016.
+The district had a PVI of R+20.

-On July 31, 2017, Duncan announced that he would not run for re-election in 2018.
-He wishes to instead spend more time with his family.
-His successor, Tim Burchett is the seventh person (not including caretakers) to represent this district since 1909.

-In the general election, Republican Tim Burchett won against his Democratic challenger Renee Hoyos.

 Republican primary

+On July 31, 2017, Duncan announced that he would not run for re-election in 2018, wishing to instead spend more time with his family.